-- Research Foundations.
+- APA Style for Professional Writing.
+Two hours.
+A study of the application of American Psychological Association (APA) style requirements for professional writing. - 720 Research Foundations.
 Three hours.
 This course is designed to emphasize the application of foundational research methodology through the development of a research project pre-proposal in the area of major concentration.
 Candidates will develop a research project pre-proposal which must be approved by an advisory committee member.
-This course is for specialist and/or doctoral students only. - 740 Survey Design, Descriptive Statistics, and Evaluation.
+This course is for specialist and/or doctoral students only. - Survey Design, Descriptive Statistics, and Evaluation.
 Three hours.
 This course is a study of proper survey design and administration, descriptive statistics, data analysis, and evaluation.